wp-plugins/rumbletalk-chat-a-chat-with-themes/readme.txt

 * Advanced dashboard for managing your chatrooms
 * Send audio and video messages
 * Set your own sound for different types of operations
-* NEW - Upload Docs, Excel, PowerPoint, PDF files
-* NEW - Upload Images from your own PC
-* NEW - Take pictures from your PC camera
-* NEW - One on One VIDEO and Audio calls

 </pre>

 <pre>